ostrokach/proteinsolver/README.md

 ## Description

 ProteinSolver is a deep neural network which learns to solve (ill-defined) constraint satisfaction problems (CSPs) from training data.
+It has shown promising results both on a toy problem of learning how to solve Sudoku puzzles and on a real-world problem of designing protein sequences that fold into a predetermined geometric shape.

 ## Demo notebooks